30th November, 2015

 Not only has Turnbull pushed the idea that foreigners should be allowed to migrate to Australia whilst keeping their foreign culture (which is, effectively, colonisation), he has outrageously said that Australians should change our behaviour to adapt to the them.

-His contributions with regard to Islam are infamous.
+His contributions with regard to Muhammedanism are infamous.
 For example, in 2011 he said the following on the ABC’s Q&A program:

 “Islam is an ancient religion of great scholarship… much of our learning and culture came to us from the Muslims… It’s a great tradition.
 It is important for us that we promote and encourage Islam and Islamic traditions that are moderate…”